-FORMULA: Local unemployment rate
+Local unemployment rate

-The trend improves from the 2010 version from negative to neutral due to a two-year decline in the local unemployment rate from a high of 10.2 percent in 2009.
-If the rate continues to decline in 2012 this trend could be updated to "positive", because it would suggest that the local economy is improving and therefore revenues to the County in the form of sales taxes and program revenues should increase while the need for services provided by the County would decline.
+The trend improves from the 2011 version from neutral to positive due to a continuing decline in the local unemployment rate from a high of 10.2 percent in 2009 to 7.4 percent in 2012.
+This shows that the local economy is improving and therefore revenues to the County in the form of sales taxes and program revenues should increase while the need for services provided by the County would decline.